viro99/guessing_game/README.md

-Hello! my name is vince and this is my first project
+Hello! my name is vince and this is my first rustt project as I begin my rust journey!